10 min read

 Your average energy drink can be filled with chemicals that wreak havoc on the mind and body!
 A cup of coffee to start the day, a pick-me-up energy drink at lunch, and vodka with an energy drink mixer at the bar is not the healthiest routine when using a conventional caffeine beverage.

-You shouldn’t feel guilty to need an extra boost.
+You shouldn’t feel guilty about the caffeine intake when you need an extra boost.
 A busy schedule can be tiring at times and most of us are already hooked on caffeine.
 Marquis was created out of the need for a healthy energy drink with a responsible amount of caffeine.

 What is Caffeine?